Queen Victoria and her contemporaries at 200

 By Train

-GMRC is a short walk from Nitshill train station, and the path is clearly signposted.
-Trains run regularly between Nitshill and Glasgow Central train station with a reduced service on Sunday.
+GMRC is a short walk from Nitshill train station, and can be reached by turning right onto Nitshill Road and walking under the bridge towards Wiltonburn Road on your right.
+Turn right again onto Woodhead Road.
+Trains run regularly between Nitshill and Glasgow Central train station.

 By Bus

-First Bus services 10 and 57 stop near the venue.
+First Bus service 57 stops near the venue.